 If a spouse is the cause of the dissolution of marriage, the court is unlikely to award this spouse any alimony.
 For example, a divorce may result from desertion or adultery.
 The deserting or adulterous spouse should not expect alimony.

 Need more information about alimony or dissolution of marriage in the state of Georgia?
 Our team at Reeder Law Firm is here to help.
 Need help with your dissolution of marriage?
-Call Reeder Law firm today at (770) 475-2521 for a free consultation.
+Contact our professional family law attorneys in Alpharetta today for a free consultation.